open-contracting-extensions/ocds_budget_and_spend_extension/examples/flat.md

 > For example {=INDEX(contracts!D:D,MATCH(A3&B3&C3,contracts!A:A&contracts!B:B&contracts!C:C,0))} will fetch the value of 'Contracts' sheet, column D.

 Note: Index(Match) is an *array formula**.
-To tell Excel this, you may need to press `Cntrl-Enter` (or `Cmd-Enter` on mac), rather than just `Enter` when entering the formula.
+To tell Excel this, you may need to press `Ctrl-Enter` (or `Cmd-Enter` on mac), rather than just `Enter` when entering the formula.
 Excel shows it has interpreted the array formula by containing it within { } brackets.

 #### Implementation -> Contracts -> Awards -> Suppliers